joshbrew/HEG_ESP32/HEG_WIFI_BLE/README.txt

 Use the /connect page to save Wifi credentials to EEPROM.
 The ESP32 will reset and attempt connection.
 If connection fails, the access point opens (StateChanger in your WiFi scanner).

-The function setupStation(hostname, pword) crashes.
-It is disabled on the /connect page at the moment until I figure out a fix.
-The fix is to use vTaskCreate or vTaskCreateUniversal to call setupStation, so it splits the thread in memory, then wait for that task to finish before advancing in handleDoConnect();

-BLE and WiFi do not work concurrently at the moment, logging into WiFi with BLE enabled will cause the ESP32 to crash.
+BLE and WiFi do not work concurrently at the moment, logging into WiFi with BLE enabled may cause the ESP32 to crash.
-Use the serial 'b' command for now to test switching modes.
-Will add an html toggle as well on next update.
+Use the serial 'b' command for now to test switching modes or use the /connect page options.

 mDNS should allow the ESP32 to be accessed via http://esp32.local.
 It requires Bonjour service enabled.
 I have not had success yet, but it works on Apple systems apparently.